 Women have faced a plethora of obstacles in the maths and sciences over the centuries.
 Barriers, both formal and informal, were erected in the paths of women who wished to learn.
 Political measures, laws, and declarations kept women from having access to formal schooling up until last century.
 Social injunctions and expectations barred their way, such as the treatise Sex and Education, written by Edward C. Clarke in 1873, which declared that an overindulgence of mental stimulation and education would render a woman barren.

 Professional, academic, and social organizations that promoted women in STEM professions have existed for decades, such as the American Association of University Women (f.1881), the Society for Women Engineers (f.1950), and the women’s scientific organization Sigma Delta Epsilon (f.
-1921).
+1921.
+In 2016, the National Council voted to rename the organization Graduate Women in Science).

 Disregarding the implications and often times dangers of continuing their educational pursuits, many charged through, creating a new path for others to follow, as they ignored social and political stigma to further their knowledge and research.